redsparrow98/Assignment-1---PokeNav/readme.txt

 Task 4: Create an Acronym
 *Sayara

+I created a function that asks the user to enter a Pokemon name and a shortening factor(n).
+Then it starts with the n'th letter of the name and creates an acronym by combining all the n'th letters.
+Eventually the final acronym is displayed in uppercase.

+Steps:
+-takes user input for name and shortening factor -iterates through the name starting from n'th letter and takes every n'th letter afterwards -each selected letter added to a new string -eventually the final acronym is displayed in uppercase

+Concepts used:
+-variables
+-input
+-printing
+-conditionals (if....else)
+-string manipulation

 =========================================================================================================

 Task 5: Get Pokémon Traits
 *Nat

 Created another function for this module of the program.
 Description of the function:
 - The function asks for name of the Pokemon and the type of the pokemon, I decided to capitalize the type input due to the assignment specifications stating that this input is case sensitive and i wanted to ensure to avoid any errors in case input is not capitalized.
-- Then the function runs a conditional to check for the users type input and based on the user type show them the weaknesses and strengths against other types of Pokemons
+- Then the function runs a conditional to check for the users type input and based on the user type it prints output to the user to show them the weaknesses and strengths against other types f Pokemons
 - As part of error handling if the user inputted type doesn't match any of the criteria it prints an error message and returns to main menu.